tyler0852/tylers-tacc-research/docs/tms/meeting-3.md

 - I kept running into an issue where it would take me a long time to figure something out and then when I did figure it out, I wouldn't document how I did it well.
 This will be a way to share my meeting notes and have included code snippets and documentation for myself.

-- I will create another section on this later to refer to but for now still showing the process.
+- I will create another section on this later to refer to but for now still showing the process here.
 After I started the server, made sure I stored the Administrator ID and Password, I listed the clients
 ```bash
 tyler@Tylers-MacBook-Pro tms_server % curl -s \
   -H "X-TMS-TENANT: test" \